Additional Book Information

 Series: New York Review Books

-Things That Bother MeDeath, Freedom, and the Self
+Things That Bother MeDeath, Freedom, the Self, Etc.

 Drawing on literature and life as much as on philosophy, this is a book that prompts both argument and wonder.

 Galen Strawson is one of the cleverest men alive.

 In this collection of essays, Strawson enables lay readers to see a philosopher at work….Strawson’s skill at argument, highly personal views, and immense learning make this book ideal for anyone interested in philosophy.
 Comparable to Thomas Nagel’s The Last Word.